 About Emily TeKolste

-Emily TeKolste entered the Sisters of Providence as a postulant in September of 2016.
+Sister Emily TeKolste is a novice with the Sisters of Providence.
 She is a native of Indianapolis and has a degree in sociology from Xavier University in Cincinnati.
 Emily is passionate about justice with special interest in environmentalism and sustainability.
 You can follow her blog at solongstatusquoblog.wordpress.com.

 Recent Posts by Emily TeKolste